stratdev3/SimpleW/readme.md

 ## Routes

-In SimpleW, all is about **routing** and there are 2 differents kind of routes :
+In SimpleW, all is about **routing** and there are 2 different kinds of routes :
 * **statics** : for serving statics files _(html, js, css, png...)_
 * **dynamics** : for serving API _(C# code)_

-Note : `Reflection` is only used to list routes, once, before server start.
+Note : `Reflection` is only used to list routes, once, before server starts.
 An `expression tree` is built to call method fast __without__ using any `T.GetMethod().Invoke()`.